-6. Where necessary, there will be is an English or Welsh language requirement imposed for all solicitors, including qualified lawyers whose professional qualification(s) or professional experience we have recognised as equivalent to all or part of SQE2 have received an exemption from SQE2.
-This will must be verified before take place post-admission, at the point applicants may apply for a admission to the roll first practising certificate.
-Qualified lawyers can submit evidence that they are proficient in English or Welsh in one of the following ways:

-- passing SQE2; or - holding a valid certificate of language assessment from a Secure English Language Test (SELT) showing attainment to the equivalent of at least IELTS level 7.5; or - relying upon a professional legal qualification for an exemption from SQE2 that was taught and assessed in English or Welsh; or - passing the Legal Practice Course (LPC) where they are eligible to apply for admission to the roll under the transitional provision in regulation 11.6.
+- 6. Where necessary, there will be is an English or Welsh language requirement imposed for all solicitors, including qualified lawyers whose professional qualification(s) or professional experience we have recognised as equivalent to all or part of SQE2 have received an exemption from SQE2.
+This will must be verified before take place post-admission, at the point applicants may apply for a be admitted to the roll first practising certificate.
+Qualified lawyers can submit evidence that they are proficient in English or Welsh in one of the following ways: - passing SQE2; or - holding a certificate of language assessment from a Secure English Language Test (SELT) showing attainment to the equivalent of at least IELTS level 7.5 and issued no more than three years prior to the date submitted as evidence; or - relying upon a professional legal qualification for an exemption from SQE2 that was taught and assessed in English or Welsh; or - passing the Legal Practice Course (LPC) where they are eligible to apply for admission to the roll under the transitional provision in regulation 11.6.